 Call the plumbing professionals at Day & Night to quiet your water heater and ensure everything’s back in smooth running order again.

 The heating element of most water heaters is located at the bottom, so the settling sediment becomes an issue.
-The popping sounds are created by bubbles of hot steam escaping the layer of sediment when your water heater is doing its job.
+The popping sounds you hear after flushing is created by bubbles of hot steam escaping the layer of sediment when your water heater is doing its job.
 The hot water trapped beneath the sediment layer begins to boil, which leads to popping sounds, much like water boiling over a pot’s lid on the stove.

 Over time, this damage could lead to leaks of other types of premature failure.
 In an electric water heater, the buildup can cause the lower heating element to stop working, leading to a complete lack of hot water and, again, premature failure.
 That’s precisely why it’s imperative to solve the issue of mineral buildup before it advances too far.

-So now that you know why your water heater is making a popping noise, it’s time to solve the problem.
-The solution to this particular problem is draining and flushing the tank itself to eliminate the buildup of debris.
+Now you know why your water heater is making a popping noise, it’s time to solve the water heater popping sound problem.
+The solution to this particular water heater problem is draining and flushing the tank itself to eliminate the buildup of debris.

 - Turn off the water heater.
 For a gas water heater, turn the switch to the “pilot” setting.
 For an electric water heater, turn the tank off at the circuit breaker.